OpenTimelineIO/otio-plugin-template/README.md

 It's always a good idea to write unit tests for you code.
 Please provide tests that run against supported versions of python and OpenTimelineIO.

+## Github Actions

+A set of simple automation scripts are available in the `.github/workflows` folder.
+* `ci.yaml` - runs unit tests
+* `create_draft_release` - when a tag is pushed, it creates a draft for a release
+* `deploy_package.yaml` - simple packing an publishing of a plugin package

 ## Upload to PyPi